Coordination Patterns

 Common Implementations:

-• ZooKeeper: Ephemeral nodes for locks
+• ZooKeeper: Ephemeral sequential nodes for fair queuing

-• etcd: Lock API with TTL
+• etcd: Lease-based locks with TTL

 • Consul: Session-based locks